David Gomis: Club career

-Gomis signed with Gazélec Ajaccio on 20 July 2017 after successful seasons with Sporting Club Toulon in the lower divisions of France.
-He made his professional debut with Gazélec Ajaccio in a 1–1 Ligue 2 tie against Valenciennes FC on 28 July 2017.
+Gomis signed with Gazélec Ajaccio on 20 July 2017 after successful seasons with Toulon in the lower divisions of France.
+He made his professional debut with Gazélec Ajaccio in a 1–1 Ligue 2 tie against Valenciennes on 28 July 2017.

 International career

 Born in France, Gomis is of Senegalese and Bissau-Guinean descent.
 Gomis was called up by Guinea-Bissau in late May 2021.
 He debuted with the Guinea-Bissau national team in a 4–2 2022 FIFA World Cup qualification win over Sudan on 7 September 2021.